Pat Posey: Performance career

-Posey performs often as a saxophonist with orchestras, including the San Francisco Symphony, Los Angeles Philharmonic, and Santa Barbara Symphony.
-He has also performed with the Saint Paul Chamber Orchestra, the New World Symphony, Long Beach Opera, and is principal saxophonist of the San Bernardino Symphony.
+Posey performs as a saxophonist with orchestras, including the San Francisco Symphony, San Diego Symphony, Los Angeles Philharmonic, and Santa Barbara Symphony.
+They have also performed with the Saint Paul Chamber Orchestra, the New World Symphony, Long Beach Opera, and are principal saxophonist of the San Bernardino Symphony.

-Posey performs live with DJs in nightclubs and has appeared on several dance music tracks including Perfect Lovers' "Pat on the Sax" remix of Whitney Weiss' Temperance on Chinotto Records and Lovefingers' "Root of All Evil Dub" remix of Primal Scream's Innocent Money on BMG.
-They appear on the track Give Me Love on Miley Cyrus' album Something Beautiful.
+Posey performs live with DJs in nightclubs and live on dublab.
+They appear several dance music tracks including Perfect Lovers' "Pat on the Sax" remix of Whitney Weiss' Temperance on Chinotto Records and Lovefingers' "Root of All Evil Dub" remix of Primal Scream's Innocent Money on BMG, They appear on the track Give Me Love on Miley Cyrus' Grammy-nominated album Something Beautiful.
 Their debut on ESP Institute was the track AMOK on the "ESP Institute XV" a compilation of highlights and unreleased rarities from the label's 15 years of existence released as a fundraiser for Los Angeles wildfire victims.
-AMOK is the demo for a full-length solo album that will be released on the label in late 2025.
+AMOK is the demo for a full-length solo album that will be released on the label in 2026.

 Posey performed as soloist in John Adams' Saxophone Concerto with the Redlands Symphony conducted by Ransom Wilson in October 2022.
-He has also appeared as a soloist in Germany and Russia.
-His debut album they/beast, the first streamable album featuring solo tubax, was released by Avie Records in 2023.
+They have also appeared as a soloist in Germany and Russia.
+Their debut album they/beast, the first streamable album featuring solo tubax, was released by Avie Records in 2023.